Key Quote

 Technique 2 — IRONIC UNDERSTATEMENT / PRAETERITIO

-Antony repeatedly claims he comes 'to bury Caesar, not to praise him' — a technique called praeteritio (mentioning something by saying you won't mention it).
+Antony repeatedly claims he comes 'to bury Caesar, not to praise him' — a technique called praeteritiopraeteritio — A rhetorical device of drawing attention to something by claiming not to mention it.
 Every 'I do not wish to say...' effectively says it.
 This ironic understatement allows Antony to praise Caesar while maintaining plausible deniability.
-Shakespeare exposes the mechanics of demagogic (appealing to emotions rather than reason) rhetoric: the most effective persuasion disguises itself as reluctance.
+Shakespeare exposes the mechanics of demagogicdemagogic — Appealing to emotions and prejudices rather than reason rhetoric: the most effective persuasion disguises itself as reluctance.

-The repeated refrain 'Brutus is an honourable man' transforms through repetition from apparent respect to devastating sarcasm (saying the opposite of what you mean).
+The repeated refrain 'Brutus is an honourable man' transforms through repetition from apparent respect to devastating sarcasmsarcasm — The use of irony to mock or convey contempt.
 Each repetition loads the word 'honourable' with more irony until it collapses under the weight — honour becomes indistinguishable from treachery.
 Shakespeare demonstrates how repetition can invert meaning.

 Key Words